snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 let _a: RangeToInclusive<RangeTo<RangeFull>> =  ..=.. .. ;
 ```

-`punch_card` is just a mix of these types, all of which implement `Debug` so the return type is valid.
+All of these range types implement `Debug`, which satisfies the `impl std::fmt::Debug` return type.

 ## Monkey barrel